Thumbnail

 1. Change Button

-This button allows you to change the save location on your PC where your robot took photos with the camera device.
+This button lets you change the save location on your PC where your robot took photos with the camera device.

 2. Snapshot Quality Drop-down